gilt/tech-blog/_posts/2017-05-02-saks-app-design-sprint.md

 Recently the HBC Digital Mobile Team took part in a week-long design sprint in order to refocus their efforts.
 The goal of the five-day process was to answer critical business questions through design, prototyping and testing ideas with customers, who are always at the center of our work.

-The design sprint was inspired by past exercises conducted with one of our partners, [Prolific Interactive](http://prolificinteractive.com/), however, this iteration was facilitated by the Senior Program Manager on our mobile team.
+The design sprint was inspired by past exercises we've conducted with [Prolific Interactive](http://prolificinteractive.com/), however, this iteration was facilitated by the Senior Program Manager on our mobile team.
 The goal was to use the [Saks Fifth Avenue app](https://itunes.apple.com/us/app/saks-fifth-avenue-shop-designer-apparel-more/id491507258) to "reduce shopping friction, unifying the customer experience across physical and digital stores".

 ## The Process